 - Providing statistics related to accuracy in government data.

-The regulatory position concerning white papers largely follows the disclosure and transparency requirements concerning the issuance of securities.
-As with securities, MiCA gives a list of situations where preparation and publication of a white paper are not required, namely:
+The regulatory position on white papers largely follows the disclosure and transparency requirements in respect of the issuance of securities.
+Just as for securities, MiCA lists situations where preparation and publication of a white paper are not required, namely:

-- For crypto-assets that are created automatically as a reward for the mining, supporting or validating of transactions in DLT.
+- For those crypto-assets that are automatically created as an incentive for mining, supporting, or validating any transaction in DLT.

-- For crypto-assets which are unique and not interchangeable non-fungible tokens.
+- For crypto-assets which are unique, non-fungible tokens and not interchangeable.

-- In the event that an offer is made to less than 150 natural or legal persons per member state, on condition that such natural or legal persons act independently.
+- Offered to less than 150 natural or legal persons per member state, provided such natural or legal persons act independently;

-- When the total amount of a public crypto-asset offering in the Union does not exceed 1,000,000 euros within a period of 12 months.
+- The total amount of a public crypto asset offering in the Union does not exceed 1,000,000 euros within a period of 12 months.

-- In the event of a public offer that is exclusively addressed to qualified investors and only qualified investors may hold such crypto-assets.
+- Where the public offer is addressed exclusively to qualified investors and only qualified investors may hold such crypto assets.

-An issuer shall inform the competent national supervisory authority of the existence of its white paper no later than 20 working days before its publication and indicate in which member states of the EU it intends to offer its crypto-assets.
-This notification mechanism applies only for tokens not qualifying as Asset-Referenced Tokens (ART) or E-Money Token (EMT), for which a different in-depth authorization procedure by the relevant regulatory body is required.
-Furthermore, MiCA provides specific content for the white papers on ART, as provided in Annex 2.
+An issuer shall notify the competent national supervisory authority of the existence of its white paper no later than 20 working days before its publication and indicate in which member states of the EU it intends to offer its crypto-assets.
+This notification mechanism does not apply to tokens qualified as ART or EMT, which will need more extensive authorization by the relevant regulatory body.
+Moreover, MiCA lays down certain content requirements regarding the white papers of ARTs, as set out in Annex 2.

 General Information

-- EU is planning legislation that will regulate the market of crypto-assets MIСА (Markets in Crypto-Assets).
+- EU is going to legislate, which will regulate the market of crypto-assets MIСА (Markets in Crypto-Assets).

-- MiCA will cover all varieties of cryptocurrencies that are not qualified as financial instruments, CBDC, and also will refer to the stablecoin.
+- MiCA will cover all varieties of cryptocurrencies, which are not qualified as financial instruments, CBDC, and also will refer to the stablecoin.

 - Regulation offers to categorize crypto-assets into three groups: utility tokens, asset-referenced tokens (ART), and electronic money tokens (EMT).

-- Crypto-projects qualifying as financial instruments need to apply the regime of the capital markets, notably the provisions concerning the information disclosure and the registration procedure, to name the MiFID II provisions.
+- Crypto-projects qualifying as financial instruments apply the regime of the capital markets, notably the provisions concerning the information disclosure and the registration procedure, naming the MiFID II provisions.

-- Prescriptive regulations address the crypto-assets market participants: detailed requirements to the contents of a white paper are included.
+- Prescriptive regulations address the crypto-assets market participants: detailed requirements for the contents of a white paper are included.

 - Separate specific regulatory regimes have been developed for both ARTs and EMTs.

-- The proposal remains under review, but crypto ventures would carry increased compliance requirements if adopted.
+- The proposal is still under consideration, but crypto ventures would bear greater compliance burdens if adopted.

-During the past couple of years, the crypto market has grown incredibly in relevance and development, while a unified regulatory framework by the EU was missing.
-Some of the member states issued their own rules about how to regulate cryptocurrencies in Directives AMLD5 and AMLD6, but these are very inconsistent.
-Due to this fragmentation, there is no uniform regulation, nor protection for consumers across the EU.
+In the last couple of years, the crypto market has gained incredibly in relevance and development, while there was no unified regulatory framework by the EU.
+Some of the member states issued their own rules over how to regulate cryptocurrencies in Directives AMLD5 and AMLD6, respectively.
+Pretty inconsistent, due to this fragmentation there is no uniform regulation neither protection for consumers across the EU.

-For this, the ambit of MiCA covers all persons issuing crypto-assets, offering them to the public for trading, or providing any kind of related service.
-In other words, anything as far as public activity on crypto-assets goes would mean coming under MiCA within the European Union.
+For this reason, the scope of MiCA includes all persons who issue crypto-assets, offer them to the public for trading, or provide any kind of related service.
+Anything, as far as public activity on crypto-assets goes, would mean coming under MiCA within the European Union.

-The general view is that cryptocurrencies that are unique and non-fungible represent an exemption from MiCA, but discussions are still ongoing, given that large series of NFTs might be interchangeably used and thus fall within the regime if thresholds are reached.
+The general view is that unique and non-fungible cryptocurrencies are exempt from MiCA, but discussions remain because large series of NFTs may be interchangeably used and thus fall within the regime if thresholds are reached.

 Regulation of Crypto Market in Europe: Provisions under MiCA

-The classification of crypto-assets into three broad categories in the EU in MiCA has been: asset-referenced tokens, electronic money tokens, and all other kinds of cryptocurrencies that do not fall into either the value-linked category or e-money category.
+In the EU, crypto-assets under MiCA are divided into three broad categories: asset-referenced tokens, electronic money tokens, and all other types of cryptocurrencies that do not fall under the category of value-linked or e-money.

-The purpose of e-money tokens is that their value remains stable, referencing an official currency, such as those issued by central banks or other bodies carrying out similar tasks.
-On the other hand, asset-referenced tokens will not be considered electronic money but also have stability, linked to the value of several rights, currencies, or assets.
+E-money tokens are designed to hold a stable value linked to an official currency, such as those issued by central banks and other bodies carrying out similar tasks.
+On the other hand, asset-referenced tokens will also have stability but not be classed as electronic money and thus linked to the value of several rights, currencies, or assets.

 Key Areas in Which Requirements Are Imposed by MiCA Regulation: